-Depending upon the blonde you want, you might need to go for 2 to 3 bleaching sessions.
-So, adding an interval period of few days will give your hair the time to recover from the damage.
+Depending on the blonde you want, you might need to go for 2 to 3 bleaching sessions.
+So, adding an interval period of a few days will give your hair time to recover from the damage.

 7. Talk with a professional

 If you are dyeing your hair for the first time, then you should consult with a professional.
 Blonde dyeing can go wrong in so many places if you are naive about it.
 Also, a professional will help you select the best shade of blonde.

 Use a clarifying shampoo to remove the dirt and build-ups from the hair.
 It will provide you with clean hair to start.

 |Davines Solu Shampoo, 8.45 fl. oz.||Check Price On Amazon|